Georges-Daniel de Monfreid

 Per Wikipedia:

-He was born at New York City, in the United States, but spent his childhood in the south of France.
+Born in New York City, he spent his childhood in the south of France.
 Early he decided on a career in art, and enrolled at the Académie Julian, and formed friendships with Paul Gauguin, Verlaine and Aristide Maillol.

 Initially his work was Impressionist and Neo-Impressionist, but his close association with Les Nabis group pushed his style in the direction of Gauguin.